 Amongst economic, social, and cultural rights, the right to health protection is the one most closely connected with environmental quality.
 Health protection not only presumes avoiding health violations but also requires the state to guarantee that the actions of third parties do not violate the right to health protection.
 The latter obligation finds its expression, for example, in granting of environmental permits and in control systems over chemicals and application of the precautionary principle therein.
-The negative aspect of the right to health protection cannot be reduced solely to anthropocentric and instrumental environmental values.
+The negative aspect of the right to health protection from the standpoint of environmental protection is that environmental protection cannot be reduced solely to anthropocentric and instrumental environmental values.
 Consequently rights to health protection, like civil and political rights, are applicable in environmental protection only to a limited extent.